India

 From 2022 to 2023, the numbers started to recover post-pandemic, with arrivals increasing by 93% in 2023 compared to 2022, e.g., from 60,731 to 117,302, indicating a strong recovery trend.

-In 2024, 94% of Indian visitors to Azerbaijan travelled for leisure and entertainment, while 6% visited for business purposes.
+In 2025, 93% of Indian visitors to Azerbaijan travelled for leisure and entertainment, 6% visited for business purposes, while 1% for transit purposes

-The most popular regions in Azerbaijan among Indian visitors are Gabala, Gusar, and Guba.
+The most popular regions in Azerbaijan among Indian visitors are Gabala, Gusar, Guba and Shaki.

 Indian tourists have a strong preference for religious and spiritual Indian heritage sites (Ateshgah, Fire Mountains, Maiden Tower), gastronomy (local, vegan-oriented, Indian in Azerbaijan), and shopping (malls, local bazaars, souvenir shops).